-My research develops a unified hyperintensional semantics and logic for a Language of Thought (LoT).
-Just as the material sciences have devised methods for refining the raw materials of the natural world, philosophical logic employs model theory and proof theory in order to engineer the concepts that are better fit for theory building.
-In addition to these traditional methods, I have developed a programmatic methodology for implementing semantic theories with the model-checker in order to rapidly prototype and explore novel semantic theories (see software for details and this handout from a recent talk).
+Just as the material sciences have devised methods for refining the raw materials of the natural world, philosophical logic employs model theory and proof theory to engineer concepts that are fit for theory building.
+In addition to employing these traditional methods, I have developed a programmatic methodology for rapidly prototyping modular semantic theories with the model-checker (see software for details).

-The Language of Thought
+LOGOS: A Formal Language of Thought

 Formal Verification